Source: Warhammer Armies Project

 URL Copied!

 A model can make a supporting attack if it is in the second rank and directly behind a friendly model that is itself fighting an enemy in base contact.
+Supporting attacks cannot be made to the side or rear or by models that are in base contact with enemies.

 supporting-attacks-1